 How do you know when you’ve invested enough in a lead generation channel?
-How about when you’ve invested too much?
-When is it time to shift budget and look for supplemental channels?
+How about when you’ve spent too much?
+When is it time to shift the budget and look for supplemental channels?

 The answer is deceptively simple: Let the results tell you.

-Heidi Bullock, the VP of Demand Generation at Marketo, puts it well,
+Heidi Bullock, the former VP of Demand Generation at Marketo, puts it well,

 “Look for a point of diminishing returns.
 Where are your campaign investments providing value?
-At Marketo, inbound strategies like content marketing are the strongest channels, and should be maximized to a point; but beyond that, inbound tactics need to be supplemented with outbound, paid channels in order to create sustainable demand and generate new leads from your website.”
+At Marketo, inbound strategies like content marketing are the strongest channels and should be maximized.
+Beyond that, inbound tactics need to be supplemented with outbound, paid channels to create sustainable demand, and generate new leads from your website.”

 Bullock brings up an important idea.
 There will be a point of diminishing returns for any lead gen channel.

 Marketo sells inbound marketing software.
 They’ve written various guides about effective lead generation using their software.
-The fact that even Marketo turns to other channels is a great illustration of this concept.
+The fact that even Marketo turns to other channels is an excellent illustration of this concept.